timothyphi/torgaddon/README.md

 # torgaddon

-A project template utilizing Axum (rust) as the backend REST API and application server, SASS partials for the organizing stylesheets along with [USWDS](https://designsystem.digital.gov/) as a starter design system, and TypeScript for the client-side browser code.
+A project template utilizing Axum (rust) as the backend application server with [Askama](https://github.com/askama-rs/askama) templates, SASS partials for the organizing stylesheets along with [USWDS](https://designsystem.digital.gov/) as a starter design system, and TypeScript with [Vite](https://vite.dev/) for the client-side browser code.

 ## Developer (System) Requirements